-The use of plastic sheeting or mulch in the garden proves to be a useful tool for some garden crops.
+The use of plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 Many crops do well with the support of plastic sheeting and plastic mulch.
 These innovative products have many uses in the garden.

 - The advantages and disadvantages plastic mulch sheeting provide

 - The many different types of polyethylene sheeting used

 - How do you use the mulch in the garden

 - The Pros and the Cons plastic sheeting offers